-- Yogurt: You need thick full fat yogurt for the vanilla yogurt layers.
-You can use the same one for the chia layer but you would need to dilute it with some water and make it thinner.
-If you are not on a low carb diet, you can choose yogurt with a lower fat content.
+- Yogurt: You need thick full fat product such as greek yogurt, strained yogurt or skyr for the white vanilla layers.
+You can use the same ingredient for the chia layer but you would need to dilute it with some water or plat milk and make it thinner.
+If you are not on a keto diet, you can choose yogurt with a lower fat content.

 - Chia seeds: full of antioxidants, proteins, Omega-3 fatty acids and more healthy nutrients.

 - Raspberries: you can use fresh or frozen fruits for the raspberry coulis, depending on the season.